artefazosya/Norbu_App/index.md

 - Probably, it will make sense to **choose another potentially successful traffic source to develop**: e.g. social networks.
 - Plus, improve existing sources, for example, **perform Google Play Optimization (if not yet)**.
 Currently, not all key words result in finding Norbu app: meditation, mindfullness, breathing do not work, stress/stress control works.
 - We would recommend to **start a referral program**, invites with promocodes as it could be a new channel of traffic, plus - social connection promotes retention.

+## OS and devices
+Android OS and mobile phones are the most popular choices.
+It would be interesting to know why the app isn't yet popular on iOS? is it new or lacks some functionality?

+## Conclusion
+1. Retention and uninstall rate are pretty normal comparing with other mobile apps.
+Several different strategies to improve retention were proposed.
+2. It would be interesting to learn why Iran and Germany have so many Norbu users: was this a result of a marketing campaign or the way Google Play positions Norbu app in these countries?